Last updated: June 2026

 Explore the medieval old town

-Bratislava’s old town is a labyrinth of cobbled lanes and pastel coloured, baroque buildings, reminiscent of other larger European old towns, like Prague, Krakow and Vienna.
-But it’s a bit quirkier – get lost wandering around and you’ll bump into strange lifelike statues like Cumil, the communist worker popping out of the ground to peep up women’s skirts or a Napoleon solider leaning on a park bench in the main square.
-Make sure you pass by Micheal’s Gate, the city’s only remaining medieval fortification, and Hlavné Námestie – the café-lined main square.
-But most importantly have a coffee in one of the many Viennese-inspired hipster coffee shops like Verne, Antik or the slightly more touristy Mondieu where you can get a chocolate macchiato (or is that just a tiny mocha?!).
+Bratislava's old town is a labyrinth of cobbled lanes and pastel coloured, baroque buildings, reminiscent of other larger European old towns, like Prague, Krakow and Vienna.
+But it's a bit quirkier – get lost wandering around and you'll bump into strange lifelike statues like Cumil, a bronze sewer worker peeking out of a manhole with a mischievous grin (theories about what he's actually looking at vary), or a Napoleon soldier leaning on a park bench in the main square.
+Make sure you pass by Michael's Gate, the city's only remaining medieval fortification, and Hlavné Námestie – the café-lined main square.
+But most importantly have a coffee in one of the many Viennese-inspired hipster coffee shops like Verne or the slightly more touristy Mondieu where you can get a chocolate macchiato (or is that just a tiny mocha?!).

 Get a bird’s eye view of the city from the actual castle

-Okay so finally it’s time for me to properly mention the little white box up on the hill – you know, my second favourite castle in Bratislava?
+Okay so finally it's time for me to properly mention the little white box up on the hill – you know, my second favourite castle in Bratislava?
 Up here you get sweeping views of not only the city, but also Austria and even Hungary on a clear day.
-There’s no other castle in the world that gives you views of three countries, so that in itself it quite a claim to fame if you ask me.
+There's no other castle in the world that gives you views of three countries, so that in itself it quite a claim to fame if you ask me.
 Although the original castle was built between the 9th and 18th century, sadly it was gutted by fire in 1811.
-For a long time it was an eyesore in the city, continuing to deteriorate over the years (I found some photos it pre-restoration here) until it was finally rebuilt in 1956 and completed in 1964.
+For a long time it was an eyesore in the city, continuing to deteriorate over the years until reconstruction finally began in 1953 and was completed in 1968.

 They say the best things in life are free and the same goes for this castle – don't bother going in, just soak up the amazing views as you walk around the outside and in the gardens, but make sure you pop into the main square in the castle and go down the steps on the left hand side to see the underground well.